THE BEST CATALAN RESTAURANTS IN BARCELONA

-Top of the tops, probably the best Catalan restaurant in Barcelona, even the King of Spain has been here (the only time that he officially announced his visit to a restaurant!).
+Top of the tops, probably the best Catalan restaurant in Barcelona, even the former King of Spain has been here (the only time that he officially announced his visit to a restaurant!).
 A family-owned business where they pay special attention to the products of the season, that they get in the nearby Boqueria Market.
 Fine cuisine for a special up-skilled evening.

 The venue is beautiful, and the menu features some of the most representative Catalan dishes: roasted veggies, codfish specialties, sweet&sour’s such as the Empordà duck with pears, sea&mountain’s such as our Chicken with scampi…

 If you like old-fashioned venues, then make sure to check out this one: it’s the 2nd oldest restaurant in Spain, and they specialize in old-school traditional Catalan food.
 I love it’s authenticity, however it is true that sometimes when they are full, they get overwhelmed and you might need to wait more than expected to be served.
 So just relax, and enjoy the conversation with your travel mates in the meantime: as locals would do!

 Mussol is a chain for a less elaborated farm-house style cooking based in grilled meats and vegetables, cold-cuts and cheeses with Catalan tomato bread.
 By the way, it’s a good place to find calçots in the winter without having to travel to a masia out of town!

 Probably one of the most traditional Catalan restaurants in town, Tue to Sun here you can enjoy their “esmorzars de forquilla”, the Catalan version of brunch way before brunch was invented.
 Earthy recipes such as tripe or snails, but also less adventurous options such as codfish, sausages or veal with mushrooms.
 The best way to get to try the real Catalan cuisine.